dokato/connectivipy/CONTRIBUTING.md

     $ git commit -m "Your detailed description of your changes."
     $ git push origin name-of-your-bugfix-or-feature

+5. Check yout code style using flake8.

-5. Submit a pull request through the GitHub website.
+6. Submit a pull request through the GitHub website.

 Remember about writing test and validating your changes i.e. using nosetests.
 To run a subset of tests just type: